Sentient Media Writers’ Fellowship Program

 - Commitment to Self-Growth: Our team values passion and determination to become a better writer, improve stylistically in collaboration with others, and question long-held beliefs and opinions.
 Our editing will not rubber-stamp everything you write — we will expect you to challenge yourself to grow as a content creator.

-- Writing Experience: Our team is in the process of producing publically available material on improving writing skills.
+- Writing Experience: Our team is in the process of producing publicly available material on improving writing skills.
 But because we must prioritize our efforts, we are looking for writers with baseline skills in writing, including a thorough understanding of English grammar, word choice, paragraph structure, research, and essay organization.

 - Non-Writing Experience: Our team also welcomes applicants with skills in video production, video editing, investigatory research, and social media engagement.
 As we expand, we look forward to diversifying the mediums we use to amplify our animal advocacy message.